-Mixed-use other property income decreased \$0.1 million for the three months ended March 31, 2020 primarily due to the COVID-19 pandemic reducing tourism and hotel occupancy in March 2020 which lead to a decrease in excise tax and food & beverage revenue at the hotel portion of our mixed-use property and a decrease in parking income at the retail portion of our mixed-use property.
-The decrease in tourism and hotel occupancy in Oahu due to COVID-19 is expected to substantially reduce mixed-use other property income through at least the second quarter of 2020.
+Mixed-use other property income decreased \$0.3 million for the three months ended March 31, 2021 primarily due to the COVID-19 pandemic reducing tourism and hotel occupancy beginning in March 2020 which led to a decrease in excise tax and food & beverage revenue at the hotel portion of our mixed-use property.
+The decrease in tourism and hotel occupancy in Oahu due to the COVID-19 pandemic is expected to substantially reduce mixed-use other property income through at least the first half of 2021.